Updated: Sep 15

 Clubroot can actually remain in your soil for as long as 10-20 years under the right conditions – which impacts the growth of your Cole crops for many seasons.

-To limit its growth, make sure not to plant brassicas in your soil for 7 years.
+A great way to limit its growth, make sure not to plant brassicas in your soil for 7 years.
 Disinfect all equipment used on the infected soil, and amend your soil to raise its pH, since clubroot thrives in moist acidic soils.

 A fungal infection that leaves patches of white fuzz on the undersides of leaves, stems, and broccoli heads.